Robinhood Financial Advisor Services Review 2023

 Is Robinhood really free?
 For most activities, the answer is yes – Robinhood fees are almost non-existent.
 You get commission-free trades.
 There are no account fees, inactivity fees, or ACH (automated clearing house) transfer fees.

 However, ACAT (automated customer account transfer) transfers to another brokerage cost $75.
 But you can avoid these if you cash out your positions at Robinhood, withdraw your money and repurchase the shares at another institution.

 If you want to trade on margin, you’ll need to upgrade to Robinhood Gold for $5 per month.
 That includes up to $1,000 in margin credit.

 Robinhood’s cash management account is also free: no account opening, maintenance, or inactivity fees, no ATM fees, and no foreign transaction fees.

 Compare Other Advisors Online

-- Very active trader desiring low commissions
+- Very active trader who doesn’t want to pay too much for commissions

 - Small investor looking for affordable fees and good advice